DIN-Foundation/bcs-ntnu-2021/project-plan.md

 The project is loosely driven forward by the Kanban framework.
 To keep track of progress in a Kanban project the Kanban board is essential.
 See the board here: https://github.com/DIN-Foundation/bsc-ntnu-2020/projects/1.

-The Kanban board has 5 columns:
+Our Kanban-board has 5 columns:

 **1. Backlog**